AdelKS/QuantumResolver/README.md

 The current main ideas:
 - Map each package name and use flag to a unique integer, for example `sys-devel/gcc` -> `13`, `pgo` -> `13` (use flags do not live in the same world as package names), and work only with integers while resolving dependencies.
-  - For this purpose, implemented the class [IndexedVector](src/indexedvector.h) that enables accessing objects with an integer index and another type of index.
+  - For this purpose, implemented the class [NamedVector](src/named_vector.h) that enables accessing objects with an integer index or a string index.
 It will be used to access package information through either their name, e.g. `sys-devel/gcc` or their index `13`.
 - Parse the initial files on disk only once and produce a fast intermediate representation that helps speeding up dependency resolution
-  - This has been done for now for `ebuild` versions: see [ebuildversion.cpp](src/ebuildversion.cpp)
+  - This has been done for now for `ebuild` versions: see [ebuild_version.cpp](src/ebuild_version.cpp)

 #### How to ebuild